OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaTwoSidedMaterial.md

   - random walk = 2

-  If the two materials disagree on the type of bssrdf, this type will be used instead.
+  <p>If the two materials disagree on the type of bssrdf, this type will be used instead.<\p>

   <h3>fallback_clearcoat_use_bending</h3>